litesolutions/cachedb-import/README.md

 ```
-# Host where the Caché installation is.
+# Host where the Caché installation is
-# If not specified, the default is localhost.
+# If not specified, the default is localhost
-host = some.host.somewhere
+host=some.host.somewhere
-# Port to connect to.
+# Port to connect to
-# If not specified, the default is 1972.
+# If not specified, the default is 1972
-port = 1972
+port=1972
 # REQUIRED: Caché user
-user = theuser
+user=theuser
 # REQUIRED: the password
-password = thepassword
+password=thepassword
 # REQUIRED: the namespace
-namespace = THENAMESPACE
+namespace=THENAMESPACE
+# OPTIONAL: Specify the port to connect to
+# If not specified, the default is empty
+# Default webport in Caché and Ensemble is 57772
+# Default webport in IRIS is 52773
+webport=
+# OPTIONAL: Set to true if should be used SSL access
+webusessl=true
 ```

 Say this file is named `/tmp/db.properties`; if you have, for instance, an XML